ArcanaFramework/fileformats/docs/source/mime.rst

 Informal ("MIME-like")
 ----------------------

-To avoid the issue with format classes in separate namespaces mapping onto the same IANA-style MIME type, as well as improving readability of the MIME string (i.e. not drowning in a sea of "application/x-\*" types), it can be preferable in some use cases not to worry with closely matching the MIME-type specification for non-standard formats and just use the *FileFormats* namespace inplace of the generic "application/x-" prefix.
-This is accessed via the ``mime_like`` class-property.
+To avoid the issue of name clashes between formats in different extension packages mapping onto the same MIME type it can be preferable when strict MIME-types are not required to just use the *FileFormats* namespace inplace for the "registry" of the file-type instead of the generic "application/x-" prefix (it also helps to improve readability).
+This is dubbed the "MIME-like" string, and is accessed via the ``mime_like`` class-property.

 .. code-block::